krishnasrinivas/minio-java-rest-example/README.md

 ##  1. Dependencies

-We will use Eclipse IDE to build this example and include Jersey, JSON and asm packages.
+We will use Eclipse IDE for Java EE Developers to build this example and include Jersey, JSON and asm packages.

   * Eclipse
   * Jersey Bundle